Hypothyroidism: Pregnancy

 In women with known hypothyroidism who become pregnant, it is recommended that serum TSH levels are closely monitored.
 Levothyroxine should be used to keep TSH levels within the normal range for that trimester.
-The first trimester normal range is below 2.5 mIU/L and the second and third trimesters normal range is below 3.0 mIU/L. Treatment should be guided by total (rather than free) thyroxine or by the free T4 index.
+The first-trimester normal range is below 2.5 mIU/L and the second and third trimesters normal range is below 3.0 mIU/L. Measurement of free T4 in pregnancy is not recommended due to changes in levels of serum protein binding.
 Similarly to TSH, the thyroxine results should be interpreted according to the appropriate reference range for that stage of pregnancy.
 The levothyroxine dose often needs to be increased after pregnancy is confirmed, although this is based on limited evidence and some recommend that it is not always required; decisions may need to based on TSH levels.

 Women with anti-TPO antibodies who are trying to become pregnant (naturally or by assisted means) may require thyroid hormone supplementation even if the TSH level is normal.
 This is particularly true if they have had previous miscarriages or have been hypothyroid in the past.
 Supplementary levothyroxine may reduce the risk of preterm birth and possibly miscarriage.
 The recommendation is stronger in pregnant women with subclinical hypothyroidism (defined as TSH 2.5–10 mIU/L) who are anti-TPO positive, in view of the risk of overt hypothyroidism.
 If a decision is made not to treat, close monitoring of the thyroid function (every 4 weeks in the first 20 weeks of pregnancy) is recommended.
 If anti-TPO is not positive, treatment for subclinical hypothyroidism is not currently recommended.
 It has been suggested that many of the aforementioned recommendations could lead to unnecessary treatment, in the sense that the TSH cutoff levels may be too restrictive in some ethnic groups; there may be little benefit from treatment of subclinical hypothyroidism in certain cases.
+Treatment for subclinical hypothyroidism in pregnancy is not conclusively shown to decrease the incidence of miscarriage.